brotatotes/bht-automation/bht gen 3/Mark/Chapter 11/Mark 11 7 bht.md

 # Mark 11:7 Commentary Help Text

 ## BHT:
-As Jesus entered Jerusalem, his friends brought a colt to him, just as he had predicted.
-The owners willingly released the colt, allowing Jesus to sit upon it.
-It is worth noting that other accounts specify that Jesus sat upon the colt.
-Interestingly, instead of a saddle, his followers placed their garments on the colt.
-It is remarkable that Jesus was able to ride the colt without any difficulty, even though it had never been ridden before.
-And so, he continued on his way to Jerusalem.
+As Jesus entered Jerusalem, his disciples brought a colt to him, as he had predicted.
+These friends of Jesus willingly gave up their colt for his use.
+They assisted Jesus in getting onto the colt, and he sat on it without any trouble.
+This colt carried Jesus as he began his journey towards Jerusalem.

 ## Choicest Commentary Quotes:
 ### Philip Schaff: